Extended Dijkstra algorithm and Moore-Bellman-Ford algorithm: Preliminaries

 Let $E$ be all the edges and $R$ be all the roads.
-The triple $(V,E,R)$ is called as graph, which is also denoted by the tuple $(V,E)$ ( $(V,R)$ ) when all the roads $R$ (edges $E$) needn't be indicated for clearness and briefness.
+The triple $(V,E,R)$ is called as a graph, which is also denoted by the tuple $(V,E)$ (/$(V,R)$) when all the roads $R$ (/edges $E$) needn't be indicated for clearness and briefness.
+Graphs without parallel edges are called simple.
+For graph $(V,E,R)$, an element of $V$ is called a vertex of the graph.
+In this work we always assume that $|E|$ is finite.